shrishti227/my-website/README.md

 ## This is very cool website

-## Github update before rebase
+## Details before starting with the project website

-final edit